Channel and Spectrum Consumption Models for Urban Outdoor-to-Outdoor 28 GHz Wireless: Equipment, Locations , and Dataset

-We consider \addedMK{four measurement sites} where the Rx is placed to emulate a mmWave base station (BS), representing four different deployment scenarios. \addedMK{The Tx is moved along sidewalks surrounding the Rx location, representing a user equipment (UE).
-Each of the four locations are shown, respectively, in Fig.~\ref{fig:locmaps}, and described in additional detail in the list below.} \begin{itemize}[leftmargin=*, topsep=0pt] \item \addedMK{Overlooking a four-way \textbf{int}ersection (\textbf{INT}): a 4$^{\textrm{th}}$ floor outdoors balcony at the southwest} corner of the intersection of Amsterdam Avenue and West 120$^{\textrm{th}}$ street. \addedMK{The balcony is at a height of 15\thinspace{m} above the surrounding sidewalk.} This location emulates the scenario where the BS is deployed on \addedMK{the rooftop or side of a corner building within} in an urban street canyon, a very common situation in urban areas. \item \addedMK{On a pedestrian \textbf{bri}dge (\textbf{BRI}): the center of a pedestrian bridge (with a height of {6}\thinspace{m} above the street below)} crossing Amsterdam Avenue between West 116$^{\textrm{th}}$ and 117$^{\textrm{th}}$ streets.
-This emulates the scenario where the BS is deployed on a lightpole in the middle of a two-way avenue. \item \addedMK{Overlooking a park from an open \textbf{bal}cony (\textbf{BAL})}: the balcony of \addedMK{an events venue with a height of {15}\thinspace{m} above the surrounding sidewalks} facing Morningside Park, where the neighboring buildings are 4--16 stories high.
+We consider \addedMK{four measurement sites} where the RX is placed to emulate a \addedMK{5G NR gNB, or colloquially a ``base station'' (BS)}, representing four different deployment scenarios. \addedMK{The TX is moved along sidewalks surrounding the RX location, representing a user equipment (UE).
+Each of the four locations are shown, respectively, in Fig.~\ref{fig:locmaps}, and described in additional detail in the list below.} \begin{itemize}[leftmargin=*, topsep=0pt] \item \addedMK{Four-way \textbf{int}ersection (\textbf{INT}): a 4$^{\textrm{th}}$ floor outdoors balcony at the southwest} corner of the intersection of Amsterdam Avenue and West 120$^{\textrm{th}}$ street. \addedMK{The balcony is at a height of 15\thinspace{m} above the surrounding sidewalk.} This location emulates the scenario where the BS is deployed on \addedMK{the rooftop or side of a corner building within} in an urban street canyon, a very common situation in urban areas. \item \addedMK{Pedestrian \textbf{bri}dge (\textbf{BRI}): the center of a pedestrian bridge (with a height of {6}\thinspace{m} above the street below)} crossing Amsterdam Avenue between West 116$^{\textrm{th}}$ and 117$^{\textrm{th}}$ streets.
+This emulates the scenario where the BS is deployed on a lightpole in the middle of a two-way avenue. \item \addedMK{Open \textbf{bal}cony overlooking a city park (\textbf{BAL})}: the balcony of \addedMK{an events venue with a height of {15}\thinspace{m} above the surrounding sidewalks} facing Morningside Park, where the neighboring buildings are 4--16 stories high.
 This location uniquely does \textit{not} meet the definition of the urban street canyon, as one side of the street does not contain buildings.
-This emulates a scenario where the BS is deployed on a building roof or side facing an open-space area. \item \addedMK{On top of a tall \textbf{roo}ftop (\textbf{ROO}): the rooftop terrace of the Jerome L. Greene Science Center, at the intersection of Broadway and 129$^{\textrm{th}}$ street.
-This location is at a height of {60}\thinspace{m}, which emulates the deployment of a BS located at significant height above the street.} \end{itemize}
+This emulates a scenario where the BS is deployed on a building roof or side facing an open-space area. \item \addedMK{Tall \textbf{roo}ftop (\textbf{ROO}): the rooftop terrace of the Jerome L. Greene Science Center, at the intersection of Broadway and 129$^{\textrm{th}}$ street.
+This location is at a height of {45-50}\thinspace{m}, which emulates the deployment of a BS located at significant height above the street.} \end{itemize}